DocJade/fluster_rs/src/filesystem_design/design_choices.md

 I'd prefer too many comments over a headache trying to reverse-engineer what I was thinking previously.

 Also it lowers the bar of entry for the casual viewer :D

+# Why do some of the higher level abstractions use so many generic traits?
+While writing this project, I learned more and more about traits, so I started using them because they're cool!